Deldir

 Are you missing anything important?
 Check out the manual for the R package to see if the Fortran library supports it.

-Rolf Turner is author of the deldir package for R as well as all Fortran code in this package.
+Rolf Turner is author of the deldir package for R as well as all Fortran code used in this package.